igorskyflyer/npm-scrollend-polyfill/CONTRIBUTING.md

 ## 💖 Thank You!

-Your contribution helps maintain and improve {{project}} — thank you for helping make it better!
+Your contribution helps maintain and improve Scrollend Polyfill — thank you for helping make it better!
 Check out [`SUPPORT.md`](https://github.com/igorskyflyer/npm-scrollend-polyfill/blob/main/SUPPORT.md) if you need help or want to sponsor its development.

 <br>